 So what is the best solution to carrying extra gas?

 Could you just strap down a 5-gallon gas jug to the back of your machine?
 You could but it’s not recommended.
 Strapping a big gas tank to the back will give you major sloshing effect when riding and most of these cans are just too top-heavy.

 The solution is simple and easy to get.
-You must use Gas Packs like these ones here.
-These are purpose-built to carry gas on the back of machine like an ATV or even a side by side.
+You must use Gas Packs like these ones here (ad).
+These are purpose-built to carry gas on the back of an ATV or even side by side.
 Often called “flat gas cans”.

 You can get these packs in many different sizes of capacity.
 Here are some different sizes…

 You might have the question of attaching the gas pack to the ATV.
 There is actually more than one way to attach it to the machine.